Mining Pool Latency and Stale Work Explained

 Here is the line we will not blur.
 In true-solo mining, you find a block when one of your hashes comes in below the network target — a threshold set by network difficulty, completely independent of which pool you use, how far away it is, or what share difficulty you mine at.
 Latency does not change that probability.
 Your odds depend on one thing: your hashrate.

 What low latency does is make sure the hashrate you already pay for is spent on the right block instead of a dead one.
 It trims stale work; it does not manufacture luck.
-A Bitaxe ~6 ms from SoloLuck has the same astronomical odds — on the order of 18,000 years on average for ~1 TH/s — as a Bitaxe ~250 ms from a US pool; it just wastes a touch less effort getting there.
+A small miner close to its pool has the same astronomical odds — on the order of many thousands of years on average for ~1 TH/s — as the same miner far from its pool; it just wastes a touch less effort getting there.

-So treat the Asia edge for what it is: a genuine, free efficiency gain for miners in this region, not a shortcut to a block.
+So treat low latency for what it is: a genuine, free efficiency gain, not a shortcut to a block.
 You keep more of your own hashrate working on live blocks — and the lottery stays exactly as fair, and as long, as it always was.

 FAQ